Biden built a bond with vets. His chaotic Afghanistan exit left many feeling torn.

 “I remember seeing that one and thinking, ‘Wow, is that going to color the veterans and military families and what their service meant?
 Is it going to be that picture?’
 Because that picture in Saigon is a picture of failure.”

-Veterans Affairs Secretary Denis McDonough, in a statement, acknowledged that for veterans it is “painful to see the images from Kabul and elsewhere in Afghanistan,” but stressed their service had not been in vain.
+Veterans Affairs Secretary Denis McDonough, in a statement, acknowledged that for veterans it is “painful to see the images from Kabul and elsewhere in Afghanistan” but stressed their service had not been in vain.
 “When our country was attacked, you and your loved ones made the heroic choice to run towards the fight.
 That courageous sacrifice matters and has made us safer, no matter what happens today or any other day.”

+A senior White House official who spoke on the condition of anonymity to discuss sensitive ongoing conversations said both the White House and the National Security Council have briefed veterans groups to offer resources, communicate support and hear their perspectives.

-Part of the enduring legacy of the war, Porter said, will be how the Biden administration treats Afghan translators and U.S. Embassy staff who aided the nation’s war effort at great personal risk to themselves and their families.
+Part of the enduring legacy of the war, Porter said, will be how the Biden administration treats Afghan interpreters and U.S. Embassy staff who aided the nation’s war effort at great personal risk to themselves and their families.

 Thousands of Special Immigrant Visa applicants have found themselves in limbo as their country deteriorates, submitting paperwork to dwindling embassy staff who are themselves trying to leave the country.